Knowledge Bank

 We sometimes get asked whether it’s appropriate for things like “+/- urinary catheter” or “+/- drain insertion” to be added as additional consents.

 Within Concentric these are included within the risks section.
 This is based on user research with patients which showed that many were confused by the distinction between some things that were listed as complications and some things that were listed as additional procedures.
-It made more sense to patients to understand them together - i.e this could happen, and therefore we might need to do x/y/z.
+It made more sense to patients to understand them together - i.e. this could happen, and therefore we might need to do x/y/z.

 The second reason for this model is that these sort of small +/- additional procedures are often not separate to the treatment consent, they are intra-operative decisions made based on the context at the time in terms of giving the best patient outcome.
+Therefore, they are often not things a patient can opt out of in the way a Concentric additional consent would allow them to.

 Can we change the likelihood categories to match the ones our Association / Royal College use?